-Drivers with Disabilities in ArizonaCompare Car Insurance Rates in 3 Easy Steps
+Drivers with Disabilities in ArizonaCompare Car Insurance Rates in 3 Steps

 The Arizona Motor Vehicle Division (MVD) appreciates the importance of mobility, especially to those who are hindered by physical limitations.
 For that reason, it allows you to apply for a disability license plate and/or a placard that allows you special parking privileges in public areas.

-You can apply for the plates or placards at any one of the more than 100 MVD offices.
+You can apply for the plates or placards at any most of the AZ MVD offices.

 The application process is simple, requiring only a board-certified doctor to verify on your application that you have one of the qualifying disabilities listed below: